Lenovo is China's leading PC company and a global technology player.

 - Authorization from the nominee (i.e. the candidate) to process his/her personal data for the purposes of his/her nomination, in conformity to Art.
 13 of the Italian Legislative Decree 196/2003.
 This authorization can only be submitted through the online platform.
 The privacy authorization form is available for download in the section ‘nominee’s personal data’.
 The form must be filled in and signed by the candidate and then uploaded onto the on-line platform;

 - Suggested citation (15-20 words highlighting the nominee's scientific achievements in earth sciences);

-- Supporting statement regarding the nominee’s contribution in earth sciences.
+- Supporting statement regarding the nominee’s contribution in mathematics and AI.
 Supporting statements should explain in detail the work performed by the candidate and its significance in the relevant scientific context.
 Clear reference should be made to the scientific impact of the nominee's work.
 Vague supporting statements will not be considered and will negatively affect the evaluation;

 - Clear and detailed account of any time spent abroad by the nominee in the past two years;